-The initial value of a CSS property is its default value, as listed in its definition table.
+The initial value of a CSS property is its default value, as listed in its definition table in the specification.
 The usage of the initial value depends on whether a property is inherited or not:

 - For inherited properties, the initial value is used on the root element only, as long as no specified value is supplied.